 The University strongly encourages the use of alternative and environmentally friendly forms of transportation.
-Students and employees may purchase Salem bus passes at a 50% discount, or find another student or colleague to share a Carpool permit.
+Students and employees may purchase Salem bus passes at a 50% discount.

 - It is your responsibility to know and abide by these Parking Regulations.
 Lack of knowledge of these regulations is not justification for appealing a citation.